 The university has developed a detailed, multi-phased plan for gradually ramping up research activity.
 The plan strictly adheres to all safety protocols, including population density in labs and other research settings consistent with D.C. guidance, prioritizing research related to COVID-19, and pausing research that poses biological, chemical or radiological hazards.
-The university is currrently in phase 1.
+The university is currently in phase 2.

 Some labs or spaces in research may have additional requirements and/or protocols.
 Consult with your immediate supervisor for additional information regarding the policies and procedures in your prospective areas.
 The Office of Animal Research, the Office of Laboratory Safety and the Division of Safety and Facilities staff will continue to provide essential services and oversight.

 Research Phase 1: Limited Reopening (began June 8)

 - Population density increased in a manner consistent with university, federal and District or state guidelines.

 - Strict observation of all safety protocols including, but not limited to, social distancing, personal hygiene, decontamination and appropriate use of personal protective equipment.